smb374/my-async-rs/book/src/layer/trd/work_stealing.md

     }
 }
 ```

 1. If `worker` is not empty, pop and process a task.
-2. Non-blocking receive all tasks that is woke up.
+2. Non-blocking receive all tasks that is waked up.
    - If `wake_count > 0`, continue the loop.
 3. Non-blocking receive a task that is queued in the injector.
    - If success, continue the loop.
-4. Try to steal a task using the stalers recorded in the `stealers` array.
+4. Try to steal a task using the stealers recorded in the `stealers` array.
    - If success, continue the loop.
 5. Block receive 1 woke up task or notifications that is `HaveTasks` or `Close`.
-    - `Close` indicates that its time to shutdown, break run loop.
+   - `Close` indicates that it's time to shut down, break run loop.
    - `HaveTasks` means there tasks scheduled/rescheduled.
 Continue the loop and run through step 3.

 The `steal_others` make use of Rust's lazy iterator behavior, that it won't steal over 1 task, which is the first one that successes.